artbyrab/sinvoice/README.md

 Sinvoice is a PHP invoicing library that allows you to easily and quickly create invoices.
 It is a sin not to use Sinvoice.

+Sinvoice can also easily be used as a shopping basket.

 Sinvoice Terminology:
 * Sinvoice
     * The best kind of invoice